Posted on April 6, 2016

 1. When Should I Retain a Lawyer?

 When facing accusations of a violent offense, you should consult and retain an attorney right away.
 With the passage of time, crucial evidence is liable to be lost, destroyed, and video surveillance recordings often deleted within a few days.
 If you retain an attorney early, your lawyer may contact individuals and business to stop all destruction of evidence and preserve this evidence as it may be pertinent to your defense in court.
 Furthermore, an attorney will ask that you document and photograph all scratches, bruises, and other marking in the event there’s a potential self-defense claim.
-Regardless, you should retain a lawyer at the earliest possible stage of the case – contact a Battery Defense Attorney.
+Regardless, you should retain a lawyer at the earliest possible stage of the case – contact an Orange County criminal defense attorney.

 2. What are the Elements for Battery Causing Serious Bodily Injury?